Custody and Visitation Without Divorce

 The following is a discussion of the laws and procedures concerning child custody and visitation without divorce.

 When a child's parents are unmarried, the statutes of most states require that the mother be awarded sole physical custody unless the father takes action to be awarded custody.
-An unwed father often cannot win custody over a mother who is a good parent, but he can take steps to secure some form of custody and visitation rights.
+An unwed father often cannot win custody over a mother who is a good parent, but he can take steps to secure some form of arrangement for custody and/or visitation without divorce.

-Especially when making child custody decisions involving unmarried parents, the family court's primary consideration will be to identify the child's "primary caretaker."
-See Checklist: Who Gets Custody? for a list of factors that a court typically considers in determining "primary caretaker" of a child.
+Especially when making child custody decisions involving unmarried parents, the family court's primary consideration will be to identify the child's "primary caregiver."

 Grandparents' Rights to Visitation